coding-panda/panda-pods-repeater-field/README.txt

 * debug: Fixed the problem that expanding and contrasting call the pprf_resize_fn() too many times and sometimes the iframe was not ready.
 * add: Now items can be moved to trash and restored from trash

+= 1.2.0 - 17nd December 2017 =
+* change: Now saving table post_name instead of ID to solve the problem of migration

 == Upgrade Notice ==

 = 1.0.6 =